 As most countries Andorra’s working week comprises 40 hours.
 A prior fifteen-day notice is due upon any weekly hour adjustment related to operational reasons.
 This does not necessarily apply to managers or executives who have agreed upon different arrangements with their company.
 Additionally, every employee is entitled to a 30-minute break on every 6-hour-working-period.
 Weekly working hours, including overtime, can never surpass a weekly amount of 60 hours.
 Also, the maximum hour’s length per day being 12 hours.
 Annually working hours must be kept under 1800.

-This year the minimum wage is € 991.47 per month.
+In 2019 the minimum wage stood at € 991.47 per month.
 Amongst the employee deductions, there is a 6.5% Social Security payment.
 The employer pays 15.5%.
 Agreeing upon other bonuses, incentives or commissions with the company is always a possibility – depending on the job.

 In case of overnight work, the payment increases 20%, if no other agreement with the employer has been agreed upon.
 For general overtime, the following rule applies.
 25% surcharge for up to four hours, 50% for hours ranging between four and eight and 75% for any other hour afterwards.
 Keep in mind, that the normal length of a working day should not exceed 12 hours.